 With her wonderful husband Dave and formerly feral felines Mini Pearl and Luna, Robin lives in Georgia.
 She is also surprised to find herself part owner of a pit bull named Pete, who showed up as a starving stray puppy at her mother’s house.

-Keep up with Robin at these sites:
+Keep up with Robin on Amazon: